phper-framework/phper/phper-doc/doc/_02_quick_start/_02_write_a_simple_http_client/index.md

 Here, the namespace of API is `HttpClient`.

-And there are three class:
+And there are three classes:

 - `HttpClientBuilder` is the builder of `HttpClient`.
 - `HttpClient` will send a http request and generate a http response.